Abdul-ahmed/python-blockchain-technology-wealthcoin/README.md

 3. Proof of Work (PoW): In certain blockchain networks that use PoW as their consensus mechanism, miners compete to solve a complex mathematical puzzle.
 The solution to this puzzle involves finding a nonce (a random number) that, when combined with the block's data, produces a hash value that meets specific criteria (e.g., a certain number of leading zeros).
 The hashing process in PoW provides a mechanism to secure the network and ensures that miners have invested computational effort to validate and add blocks to the blockchain.

 By leveraging cryptographic hash functions, blockchain technology achieves data integrity, immutability, and consensus in a decentralized manner.
 The use of hash functions ensures that the blockchain remains tamper-resistant and trustworthy, enabling secure and transparent transactions within the network.
+[Source: ChatGPT]

 ## Python